mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 # In short:
 ### Don't reach out to code you don't own and can't control

 Well, in short: stop reaching out to code that you don't own and can't control from the outside.
-This includes interacting directly with the 3rd party APIs, such as Core Location, URL Session, file systems, Firebase, clocks, schedulers, date and UUID initializers, and more.
+This includes interacting directly with the 3rd party APIs, such as Core Location, URL Session, file systems, clocks, schedulers, date and UUID initializers, and more.

 All of those things talk to external systems and so the moment you interact with one of those APIs directly in your feature code you are susceptible to the vagaries of the outside world.

-This advice further extends to singletons, as those are things that you cannot control.
-Their whole purpose is to be the one static value used throughout your application.
-They are frozen the moment the application launches and can never be changed.
-Features that use singletons will always use the same instance, regardless of how they are run, such as previews, simulators, device or tests.

-Let's see some concrete examples of this in the demo we have been using to see all the problems with dependencies.
+Let's see how controlling our dependencies can fix a lot of the problems we just saw in our demos.

 ---
 	_Controlling dependencies_